November 22-23, 2019

 Karen Wendt spends her days working with children and their families as the Youth Services Coordinator at the Monona Public Library.
 She has produced 11 years of Tellabration in Monona.
-She loves reading books, playing with puppets, and telling stories to kids of all ages.
-With her ever-expanding repertoire, Karen has told stories for audiences from Wisconsin to Mexico and back again.
+With her ever-expanding repertoire, Karen has told stories for audiences from Wisconsin to Mexico.
 For personal stories, she shares tales in a straightforward, heart-felt style, however, she becomes active and sometimes rambunctious in performances for children, inviting them to help tell the stories.
-This Tellabration, Karen will tell stories tandem with her daughter Vanessa, who will be visiting from Mexico.

 THANK YOU!
 Many thanks go to the hosts, sponsors, staff, and performers.
 We also want to thank our wonderful, supportive audience.